 - 2. See General Projects Guidelines. - 3.
 All items in the display should be affixed to the display board.
 NO additional items should be included. - 4.
 Each county may submit two (2) entries to state fair and one (1) entry in the Ready4Life class. - 5.
 The county tractor driving competitions may occur on a year-to-year basis due to class registrations.
 An opportunity may be available in a neighboring county for exhibitors to compete if county competition is not held.
-Contact the Extension Office for more information.
-(2022 Competition to be held in Crawford County Dates/Times are TBD.
-Check with local extension office closer to fair time). - 6.
+Contact the Extension Office for more information. - 6.
 The state tractor driving competitions may occur on a year-to-year basis.
 Contact the Extension office for more information.